sakthiram/chitti/templates/README.md

 This template provides a standardized way to create new agents for the Chitti framework.
 It includes:

-- Base agent class with LLM integration
+- Two-step task execution (suggest → execute)
-- Standardized prompt templates
+- LLM integration for task suggestions
-- FastAPI server setup
+- Task history tracking
-- Click CLI integration
+- CLI and API interfaces
-- Plugin registration
+- Context management

 ## Creating a New Agent